FatigueDetecting/Fatigue_detecting/README.md

 # Fatigue_detecting

-- 1.HOG compelete
+- 1.HOG Finish
-- 2.ERT no use
+- 2.NCNN Finish
-- 3.CNN openvino
+- 3.PFLD-NCNN openvino
-- 4.split frame
-- 5.hyper thread
+- 4.hyper thread  Finish
 Build Raspberry Pi 4b
 - environment
   1. After testing, the fulleye version cannot detect the camera well when using opencv, so the bluster version is used.